Invasive species 101

 Dog-strangling vine (Photo by Couchiching Conservancy)

-Invasive alien species are plants, animals and micro-organisms that are not native to an area but have been introduced to it, either intentionally or by other means (for example through ballast water or the trade of international goods).
+Invasive species are plants, animals and micro-organisms that are not native to an area but have been introduced to it, either intentionally or unintentionally (for example through ballast water or the trade of international goods).
+Non-native species can become invasive species if there are no native predators to control them.
+They can outcompete native plants and animals and alter how ecosystems function.

-- destroy natural habitat and food for wildlife;
+- alter natural habitat and food for wildlife;

 - reduce agricultural productivity;